Wizernary - Translating Geek to English

 Now you don't have to!
 Introducing....

 A fabulous collection of cyber security definitions with all of the wit, humor, and sarcasm of Wizer Warlock, Chris Roberts!
-So entertaining, you'll want to read them over and over!
+We look forward to bring you more from Wizer's Cyber Security Glossary soon!

 Inspire us by sharing your own term!